Programming and meditation have a lot in common. Both demand focus and concentration and can enhance your ability to think clearly and solve problems.

 I was so impressed with the benefits of meditation that I began to teach it to my colleagues.
 They also discovered that it made people more productive and happier at work.

 In another post, Reading Habits for Programmers, I discuss the benefits of practicing focus to improve coding skills.
 I mention that “if reading benefits your coding ability, then meditation does too”.
 I would go as far as to say that reading is a form of meditation.
 Any time we intentionally shift our focus from scattered to laser-like, we are practicing mindfulness.
+Note-taking and blogging is a great way to do that too.

 Walking meditation (kinhin) is another form that has helped get my through challenging times.
 Solutions, both to engineering problems as well as life obstacles, reveal themselves mid-stride.
 Stress relief can be induced by physical activity.
 Fresh air and blood flow are good for the brain.
 Light exercise is the necessary distraction that gives our mind space to breathe.

 Though they may appear unrelated, programming and meditation have more in common than you may imagine.
-Making meditation a daily habit can help you focus better, manage stress and anxiety, and become a better programmer.
+Making meditation & mindfulness a daily habit can help you focus better, manage stress and anxiety, and become a better programmer.